Nincompoop Don Lemon Doesn't Think Jussie Smollett's to Blame

 CNN’s cretin Don Lemon says Jussie Smollett lost in the court of public opinion but he’s not really to blame.
 He might have gotten bad advice.
 In other words, it’s not his fault.

-Excuse me, isn’t Smollett an adult and didn’t’ he plan it all himself”?
+Excuse me, isn’t Smollett an adult and didn’t’ he plan it all himself?

 “In the court of public opinion, Jussie has lost,” Lemon said.
 “He’s lost the fight in the court of public opinion, and that’s where his battle is.
 Legally … if it’s jail time, if he has to do probation, if he has to pay whatever, but in the court of public opinion—”